theoomoregbee/dotfiles/README.md

 git submodule deinit <submodule-name>
 git rm <submodule-name>
 ```
-Using git hook to auto commit the submodule removed using the `repo-name` like so `removed ${repo_name} plugin`.
+Using git hook to auto commit the submodule after triggering `git submodule update` automatically too (keeping check of the current state of submodules)
+* removed using the `repo-name` like so `removed ${repo_name} plugin`.
+* any submodule changes  like so `Updated Plugins`.
 So, anytime we decide to push we can push the new update

 ## Term/ITerm theme
 * [Space Gray](theme/spacegray.itermcolors)